 Following the coastline or just inland means there are many streams to cross.
 There are no bridges over most streams and many of these are normally a knee deep wade.
 The streams do sometimes flood after heavy rain but normally drop quickly and if a flood happens it is advised to wait before crossing.

 The track starts at Cockle Creek, 130 km south of Hobart.
 This is a tiny settlement that is at the end of the most southern road in Australia.
-Public transport is available several days a week during summer with buses .
-For most of the rest of the year charter services are the only alternative - minimum charges apply.
+There is no public transport, some charter a bus or taxi - minimum charges apply.
 Another option is to take the daily all year round bus service to Dover then take a taxi from there to Cockle Creek.
 In reverse, there is a public telephone at Cockle Creek and a taxi can be ordered from Dover.
-For current timetables check Evans Coaches website through my external links page.

 The other end of the track is at Melalueca, there is nothing